• Skip to primary navigation

 • Prickly Pear Tartlets from Culinary Adventures with Camilla

-Hertzoggies (South African Jam and Coconut Tartlets) on a wooden board with the front cut open to show the apricot jam.
+Hertzoggies (South African Jam and Coconut Tartlets) on a wooden board with one cut in half to show apricot filling.

 Hertzoggies (South African Jam and Coconut Tartlets) Recipe